Queenless colonies & rearing queens

 If the queen stops laying eggs for five days and then dies, the youngest brood is older than day five, so the colony cannot make a new queen — it is hopelessly queenless.

 After nine days, there is no open brood and plenty of emergency cells.
+Foragers bring in plenty of nectar since they have nothing else to do.

 After 21 days, the colony dwindles.